SoK: Decentralized Exchanges (DEX) with Automated Market Maker (AMM) Protocols: AMM Preliminaries

-A liquidity pool creator is the first liquidity provider of a pool.
-Other liquidity providers can subsequently increase the reserve of the pool by adding more of the assets that are contained in the pool.
-In turn, they receive pool shares proportionate to their liquidity contribution as a fraction of the entire pool \cite{Evans2020}.
-Liquidity providers earn transaction fees paid by exchange users.
-While sometimes subject to a withdrawal penalty, liquidity providers can freely remove funds from the pool \cite{Martinelli2019} by surrendering a corresponding amount of pool shares \cite{Evans2020}.
-The act of liquidity provision or removal updates the value of the conservation function invariant(s) (see \autoref{sec:formal}).
-Liquidity providers are also called {\em liquidity miners} due to new protocol tokens minted and distributed to them as reward in addition to pool shares when they supply funds.
+A liquidity pool can be deployed through a smart contract with some initial supply of crypto assets by the first \ac{lp}.
+Other \acp{lp} can subsequently increase the pool's reserve by adding more of the type of assets that are contained in the pool.
+In turn, they receive pool shares proportionate to their liquidity contribution as a fraction of the entire pool \cite{Evans2020}. \acp{lp} earn transaction fees paid by exchange users.
+While sometimes subject to a withdrawal penalty, \acp{lp} can freely remove funds from the pool \cite{martinelli2019whitepaper} by surrendering a corresponding amount of pool shares~\cite{Evans2020}.